dlqSJTU/learngit/readme.txt

-git is distributed free softwore.
+git is distributed free softwore i like it.